JetBrains/teamcity-commit-hooks/README.md

 [![plugin status](
 http://teamcity.jetbrains.com/app/rest/builds/buildType:TeamCityPluginsByJetBrains_TeamcityCommitHooks_Build,pinned:true/statusIcon)](https://teamcity.jetbrains.com/viewLog.html?buildTypeId=TeamCityPluginsByJetBrains_TeamcityCommitHooks_Build&buildId=lastPinned)

 This plugin allows to install GitHub webhooks for GitHub repositories used by TeamCity VCS roots.
+At the moment plugin does three things:
+* it shows a suggestion to install a GitHub webhook if it finds a GitHub repository in a project without such a webhook
+* it provides a new action in the project actions menu for webhook installation enabling you to install or reinstall a webhook at any time
+* it checks the status of all of the installed webhooks and raises a warning via the health report if some problem is detected

+The plugin also installs webhook automatically when a build configuration using GitHub Enterprise is created via URL or GitHub integration.

 Plugin is compatible with TeamCity 10.0 or later.